Trans people fearing arrest after Supreme Court ruling, say campaigners

 Trans rights campaigners have warned that misinformation spreading through the community is fuelling fear and confusion, a month on from the Supreme Court’s ruling on the legal definition of a woman under the Equality Act.

-Support and advocacy groups have said “weaponised misunderstandings” about the practical consequences of the ruling – such as whether trans women can still legally use women’s toilets and other spaces – have caused panic among some trans people.
+Support and advocacy groups have said “weaponised misunderstandings” about the practical consequences of the ruling – such as whether trans women can still legally use women’s toilets and other spaces – have caused panic among the community.

 They said some trans women have reported feeling nervous about using women’s toilets in public spaces out of fear of being arrested, despite the ruling not having created criminal law.

-“Any person saying now saying if you go in that space you’ll be arrested, is talking nonsense.
+“Any person now saying ‘If you go in that space you’ll be arrested’ is talking nonsense.
 There is no crime.

 “But [trans people] are self-limiting because they are scared.”